jsmolina/rio-inmaculado/readme.md

 I spent a lot of time trying to use the 256-color mode in GIMP, but with little success—it either broke transparency or messed up the palette.

-Until I discovered ASEPRITE, thanks to the developer of No Cash.
+Until I discovered ASEPRITE, thanks to the developer of 'Out of cash' @warrior-rockk.
 That allowed me to convert my game to 320x240 resolution with 256 colors—the ultimate tool, in my opinion, for making sprites and tiles for retro games.

 <img width="571" alt="image" src="https://github.com/user-attachments/assets/4c33c4a7-8709-48dd-970e-414a998d474b" />